 If a sunscreen product is not broad spectrum or provides an SPF lower than 15, labels must include a warning that the product has not been shown to reduce the risk of skin cancer and early aging.

 Sunscreens are no longer able to use the words “sun block” on their labels, as no ingredient has been proven to block all UV spectrum radiation.
 Sunscreens can no longer claim to be “waterproof” or “sweatproof” but may use the terms “water resistant.”

 The new FDA sunscreen labeling guidelines are designed to inform consumers without misleading them.
 Essentially, read the labels to find a broad spectrum sun protection product with SPF 15 or higher.

-If you’re looking for a new sunscreen product, check out our Surya SPF-35+ formula.
+If you’re looking for a new sunscreen product, check out our Broad Spectrum SPF 35 formula.